 Miami pursued Albert heavily last offseason, when he was designated the franchise player of the Chiefs.
 The 29-year-old who spent his previous six NFL seasons with Kansas City, was probably the best tackle on the market.

 Of course, Albert won't cure all that ails the offensive line, but it is a definite upgrade and the start of what will remain an ongoing offseason focus.

 And the Dolphins could afford even more improvement because they have money to spend.
 They had $36 million remaining after re-signing cornerback Brent Grimes to a four-year, $32 million contract with $16 million guaranteed.

 Miami signed former Detroit free safety Louis Delmas, which means three of their four starting jobs in the secondary are taken among Delmas, strong safety Reshad Jones and Grimes.
 The remaining cornerback spot opposite Grimes is up for grabs.
-The Dolphins released cornerback Dimitri Patterson on Monday and saved $5.4 million against the salary cap.
+The Dolphins released cornerback Dimitri Patterson and saved $5.4 million against the salary cap.

 The biggest job facing the Dolphins in free agency could be signing another starting-caliber offensive lineman whether it's a right guard, left guard or right tackle.

 The Dolphins needed two starting tackles and two starting guards to play alongside Pro Bowl center Mike Pouncey.
 To accomplish that goal they need a combination of free agency and the draft.
 There's a good chance they try to get two starters via free agency and two starters via the draft.